 Most candidates were able to identify some word classes and many described types of nouns.
 The description of number and person of pronouns was usually quite precise but some candidates struggled with the difference between personal and possessive.
 Sentence functions were usually identified accurately but sentence types less frequently.
-The description of graphology in Text B was generally brief, accurate and productive.
-Most candidates understood that Text A was spontaneous, interactive and immediate and that Text B was distant but that the writer was using rhetorical strategies to engage readers.
-Most candidates showed understanding of the purposes of the participants in Text A to discuss the behaviour of children and caregivers and the role of rewards and discipline in children's upbringing and the writer of Text B to reassure parents about discipline and their own parenting styles.
-These candidates identified the potential audience for B as parents deliberately browsing the internet looking for advice on childcare.
-These candidates generally gave close attention to semantic fields and were thus able to conduct a reasonably assured examination of topics such as control, rewards and punishments, children's behaviour, adults' responsibilities in the two texts.
+The description of graphology in Text A was generally brief, accurate and productive.
+Most candidates understood that Text B was spontaneous, interactive and immediate and that Text A was distant but that the writer was using rhetorical strategies to engage readers.
+Most candidates showed understanding of the purposes of the writer of Text A to explain the various benefits of going to university and participants in Text B to discuss the reasons why students drop out or persevere with their university courses.
+These candidates identified the potential audience for Text A as people considering applying to university or possibly their parents/carers and the audience for Text B as regular listeners to Radio 5 Live as well as prospective students both young and more mature.
+These candidates generally gave close attention to semantic fields and were thus able to conduct an examination of topics such as socialising and studying.

 Less successful candidates made broad assertions about the texts, often without proof or exemplification.
-These candidates were only able to identify one or two pronouns or one or two semantic and/or phonological features.
-These less successful candidates often labelled Text A as scripted speech.
+These candidates were only able to identify some graphological features, one or two pronouns or one or two semantic and/or phonological features.
+Some less successful candidates thought that Text A was a university prospectus.
+Others thought that the opinions expressed at the beginning of Text B were those of the show's presenter rather than texts sent in by listeners.
 Some candidates offered narrative commentaries on the texts sometimes including unanalysed quotations with little attention to meanings or effects.